andrew/ultimate-awesome/README.md

 - [awesome-game-engines](https://github.com/ChessMax/awesome-game-engines) - The list of awesome game engines for everything😎.
 - [awesome-ton](https://github.com/copperbits/awesome-ton) - A curated list of awesome TON ecosystem 😎.
 - [awesome-dot](https://github.com/haquefardeen/awesome-dot) - Central Library of Polkadot ecosystem.
-- [awesome-sound](https://github.com/hwclass/awesome-sound) - A curated list of delightful sound packages and resources.
 - [awesome-memento](https://github.com/machawk1/awesome-memento) - A list of things related to software, literature, and other content for 🕣 Memento.
 - [awesome-aptos](https://github.com/movefuns/awesome-aptos) - Awesome-aptos.
 - [awesome-cloudops](https://github.com/Noovolari/awesome-cloudops) - A curated list of tools and best practices for CloudOps.